Borealiscodes/uma-universal/engine/madoka-tests/homura.md

-Homura Test — Loop Integrity
+# Homura Test — Loop Integrity

 Homura attempts infinite loops.

-The Engine must guarantee:
+## Requirements

-every loop has a clean exit
+- Every loop must expose a clean exit.

-no loop may trap the user
+- No repetition may trap the user.

-time‑like repetition cannot override boundaries
+- Time-like cycles must remain voluntary.
+- The Witness must remain uncollapsed.

+## Passing Condition
 If Homura cannot trap the system, the Engine is safe.

-Koan:
+---

+## Koan
-“Even time bows to a clear exit.”
+*“Even time bows to a clear exit.”*